markoopacic/EnumReducerView/README.md

 # EnumReducerView

-EnumReducerView is a Swift macro that generates a View declaration associated with a TCA enum Reducer.
+WithSwitchCaseView is a Swift macro that generates a View declaration associated with a TCA enum Reducer.

 ## Usage
-The `EnumReducerView` macro assumes that you structure your features such that each child feature defines a nested View type named after the reducer, with a "View" suffix:
+The `WithSwitchCaseView` macro assumes that you structure your features such that each child feature defines a nested View type named after the reducer, with a "View" suffix:
 ```swift
 import SwiftUI
 import ComposableArchitecture